omidfarhang/omid.dev/content/posts/2010-03-22-google-quits-censoring-search-in-china.en.md

 Internet users naturally gravitate toward sites that offer unrestricted access to information, he said.
 “This is an example of how the genie can't be put back in the bottle.”

-Diebert, who co-founded the <a href="http://opennet.net/" target="new">OpenNet Initiative</a>, said China's next move may not be to just block access to Google but to go a step further: blocking all outside search engines from accessing Web information in China.
+Diebert, who co-founded the [OpenNet Initiative](http://opennet.net/), said China's next move may not be to just block access to Google but to go a step further: blocking all outside search engines from accessing Web information in China.

 “If such a radical measure happens, that would have major implications for cyberspace as a whole,” he said.
 “It would point to a more regionalized Internet” and perhaps embolden countries like Iran to follow suit, Diebert said.